Pathoschild/smapi-mod-dump/source/Quick Start/README.md

 ----

+This mod is no longer active; feel free to fork it and re-distribute!

 # Quick_Start
 When starting a new farm with this mod installed, it will automatically add a few items to your inventory when you start and add some gold.
 Below is the list of things which it adds by default.